Surya-Prakash-Reddy/Denoising-Documents/README.md

   Character Recognition(OCR) to scan the documents and convert them into digital format so that one could use it anytime and anywhere.
   <br />
   <img src="https://github.com/SurajChinna/Denoising-Documents/blob/master/assets/img1.png" />
+  In the image we can see that the first document has background noise the second document is a cleaned document after cleaning the first document.
+Apart from just background noise there can be other types of noise such as coffee stains or folds
   <br />
   I have used denoising autoencoders to clean the documents.
 The autoencoders are coded using Convolutional Neural Networks(CNNs).
 An autoencoder has two parts, one <b>encoder</b> and other <b>decoder</b>.
 The encoder encodes the data and decoder decodes the encoded